domiyanyue/my_notes/SYCLTutorials/SYCL_KernelExecutionModel.md

 <em>Fig. 1: Example 2.3 2D Global Dimension 960 x 540</em>
 </p>

-It should be clear to you that global dimension refects how the problem space is divided and assigned to work-items.

-Now we have global dimension and dispatched the problem to each work-items.
-The execution model is well-defined, right?
-No yet.
-Turns out for more complicated problems, there is one thing we haven't consider.
-That is synchronization between work-items.
-We can't synchronize 2 work-items selected arbitrarily.
-The compute units execute threads have to be "physically close enough".
-This restriction is modeled in SYCL language using with the concept of **local dimension**.
+It should be clear to you at this point, that the choice of **global dimension** dictates how the problem space is divided and dispatched to work-items.
+The parallelism model is now well-defined, right?
+Well, not yet.
+Turns out we haven't considered one essential piece - *synchornization between work-items*.
+In most multi-core hardwares like GPUs which SYCL runs on top of, 2 arbitrary work-items can't be synchronized easily.
+Only work-items executes on the same **compute unit** can be synchronized.
+The hardware restriction lead to the concept of **local dimension**.

 ## Local Dimension